 EFFICIENT: providing care that is free of waste, including waste of equipment, supplies, and time.

 EQUITABLE: providing a consistent level of care for all members.

 Improving Services for Members

 CHP's quality improvement (QI) activities focus on improving the health status and satisfaction of our members.
 In 2012, CHP made considerable progress toward achieving the short and long-term goals for clinical and service quality and patient safety that were outlined in our work plan.
-CHP participated in a group project with other Medicare health plans in Florida to decrease the use of high-risk medications in the elderly.
+CHP has continued a quality initiative to decrease avoidable hospital readmissions.
 Capital Health Plan is the highest-ranked Medicare and Commercial plan in Florida and the number 3 ranked Commercial plan in the nation by the National Committee for Quality Assurance (NCQA) in “NCQA’s Health Insurance Plan Rankings 2012-2013.”
 Click on the links below to review a copy of our QI Program Description and Workplan, and an evaluation of the status of our QI activities.
 If you would like additional information, or need a copy of these documents mailed to you, contact our Member Services department at (850) 383-3311.

 Links to Quality and Patient Safety Information